-Fluids blending and packaging divisions offers an extensive product line in both bulk and packaged form and continually adds new offerings to meet specific customer requirements.
-The Company's blending facilities in Acheson, and Camrose, Alberta, and in Bakersfield, California, have allowed fluids blending and packaging divisions to grow and adapt to the changing environment and changing needs of their clients.
-Blending operations includes customer specific blends of dry powder goods, whereby customers dictate the product formulation and our divisions will source the product, blend, package, and warehouse and distribute the finished blended product.
-Targeting different industries provides Bri-Chem with product and industry diversification.
+The fluids blending and packaging divisions offers an extensive product line in both bulk and packaged form and continually adds new offerings to meet specific customer requirements.
+The Company's blending facilities in Acheson, Camrose, Calgary and Bakersfield, California, have allowed the fluids blending and packaging divisions to grow and adapt to the changing environment and changing needs of their clients.
+Blending operations includes customer specific blends of liquid or dry powder goods, whereby customers dictate the product formulation and our divisions will source the product, blend, package, warehouse and distribute the finished blended product.
+The blending and packaging services offered by Bri-Chem also allows the flexibility to target different industries for product and industry diversification.